HL7/cql/input/pages/02-authorsguide.md

 define "PatientExpression": Patient { Name: 'Patrick', DOB: @2014-01-01 }
 ```

 If the name of the type is specified, the tuple selector may only contain elements that are defined on the type, and the expressions for each element must evaluate to a value of the defined type for the element.
-Any elements defined in the class but not present in the selector will be [.kw]#null#.
+Any elements defined in the class but not present in the selector will be <span class="kw">null</span>.

 Note that tuples can contain other tuples, as well as lists: